Sohaibameer204/Sohaibameer204/README.md

 ### 🚀 Tableeghi Community Connector
 - Developed a React Native app for community engagement
 - Integrated real-time sentiment analysis using the Sentiment library
 - Firebase for authentication & data storage
+- setup CI/CD pipeline to publish on expo using EAS

 📌 **More Projects**: [View my GitHub](#)